VladPrytula/funcan_rl/Week_1/final/day_3/Day_3_FINAL.md

 - Essential for proving correctness of TD($\lambda$), Q-learning, and policy gradient methods

 **Open question for tomorrow:**
 How does the requirement of a dominating function translate to boundedness assumptions in MDP theory?
 Where in the Carathéodory extension does countable additivity of the outer measure get promoted to countable additivity of the extended measure?
-Identify the exact proof step that requires the σ-algebra structure.
+Identify the exact proof step that requires the $\sigma$-algebra structure.

 ---